-The Resolution was duly passed with requisite majority on the last date for e-voting i.e., on Tuesday, May 18, 2021.
+The Resolution was duly passed with requisite majority on the last date for e-voting and receipt of Postal Ballot forms i.e., on May 15, 2022.
 The Results of the Postal ballot including the Scrutinizer's Report was displayed on the website of the Company, CDSL and communicated to stock exchanges.